The Bankrate promise

 Contact your insurer

-Fill out claims form
+Fill out requested claims forms

 - Policy number